paulazoo/mouse-behavior-analysis/Docs.md

 So far, unable to make a classifier to accurately detect mount vs intromission, but this might be possible if temporal data (n frame features ahead or before in time) could be included; however, this many features/dimensions would require a lot more training frames

 __General workflow for other behaviors__:
-Train from current deeplabcut snapshot, change SNAPSHOT number and iteration in dlc settings and throughout code Run a new pca on different bodypart angles/distances/areas for mice to be in Then make a new SMOTE or otherwise imbalance-adjusted (because 1/100 frames will be the behavior) rfc on the most predictive features.
+1. Train from current deeplabcut snapshot, change SNAPSHOT number and iteration in dlc settings and throughout code
+2. Run a new pca on different bodypart angles/distances/areas for mice to be in
+3. Then make a new SMOTE or otherwise imbalance-adjusted (because 1/100 frames will be the behavior) rfc on the most predictive features.

 __Amount of training data__:
-In total, ~300 accumulated training frames to go from the open-field 3 mouse demo model (publicly available) to this most recent version
+In total, ~300 accumulated training frames to go from the open-field 3 mouse demo model (publicly available) to this most recent version.
 However, also worked fine back when only trained with 50 frames

 __Constants used__:
 - 36000 frames (20m videos)